koreader/koreader/doc/Building.md

 Ccache can speed up recompilation by caching previous compilations and detecting when the same compilation is being repeated.
 In other words, it will decrease build time when the sources have been built before.
-Ccache support has been added to KOReader's build system.
-To install ccache:
+To install ccache use:

+* Alpine Linux: `sudo apk add ccache`
-* in Ubuntu use:`sudo apt-get install ccache`
+* Debian/Ubuntu: `sudo apt-get install ccache`
-* in Fedora use:`sudo dnf install ccache`
+* Fedora/Red Hat: `sudo dnf install ccache`
+* macOS: `brew install ccache`
-* from source:
+* or from an official release or source: https://github.com/ccache/ccache/releases

-  * download the latest ccache source from http://ccache.samba.org/download.html
-  * extract the source package in a directory
-  * `cd` to that directory and use:`./configure && make && sudo make install`
-* to disable ccache, use `export USE_NO_CCACHE=1` before make.
+To disable ccache, use `export USE_NO_CCACHE=1` before make.
-* for more information about ccache, visit: https://ccache.samba.org/

 [circleci-conf]:https://github.com/koreader/koreader/blob/master/.circleci/config.yml
 [koreader-weblate]:https://hosted.weblate.org/engage/koreader/